The physical basis of teleological evolutions: The teleological notion in the quantum domain

-(1) Extend the usual quantum description, limited to the process of solving the problem, to the upstream process of setting the problem.
-The resulting description is that between two one-to-one correlated measurement outcomes, namely the basic description of quantum correlation.
-We call it the ordinary quantum description of the quantum algorithm, ordinary because it is still an ordinary \textit{causal} (one-way causality) description.
+(1) Extend the usual quantum description of the quantum algorithm, limited to the process of solving the problem, to the upstream process of setting the problem.
+We will work on the simplest, four-drawer instance of Grover's quantum search algorithm and then generalize.

-(2) The ordinary quantum description of the quantum algorithm is with respect to the customary external observer.
-It would tell the problem-solver, before she begins her problem-solving action, the solution of the problem.
-To conceal her from the solution of the problem the former quantum description must be relativized to her.
+(2) The ordinary quantum description of the quantum algorithm is with respect to the customary observer external to the quantum process.
+We show how to relativize it with respect to the problem solver, to whom the problem setting selected by the initial measure is to be kept hidden.

-(3) Complete the ordinary quantum description by time-symmetrizing it.
-This produces the causal loops we are looking for but with respect to the external observer.
+(3) Complete the ordinary quantum description of the quantum algorithm by time-symmetrizing it.